-The hurdle was initiated in the 2019 survey | prepared for The Wall Street Journal, which tracked performance over a trailing 5-year period through 2018.
-Because 2018 was the first year in a decade when the market had lost money, requiring minimum net returns of 5% for that year was an objective way to see which funds deliver some form of alpha - or t paraphrase Warren Buffet to reveal those managers who had trunks on when t tide went out.
+The hurdle was initiated in the 2019 survey I prepared for The Wall Street Journal, which tracked performance over a trailing 5-year period through 2018.
+Because 2018 was the first year in a decade when the market had lost money, requiring minimum net returns of 5% for that year was an objective way to see which funds deliver some form of alpha - or to paraphrase Warren Buffet to reveal those managers who had trunks on when the tide went out.

-That same hurdle was also instituted for the year end in 2019.
-For 2020 and 202 was lowered to 4.5%, refle ing the decline in risk-free interest rates.
-The reason funds should generate at least a modest amount ab that rate.
+That same hurdle was also instituted for the year endir in 2019.
+For 2020 and 2021 was lowered to 4.5%, reflect ing the decline in risk-free interest rates.
+The reasonin funds should generate at least a modest amount about that rate.

-While this hurdle rate was low for equity managers, it addresses the reality that all strategies benefit from roaring stock market.
+While this hurdle rate was low for equity managers, it addresses the reality that a all strategies benefit from a roaring stock market.
 And then came 2022.

-The risk-free rate rose substantially that year whi stocks and bonds decline sharply.
+The risk-free rate rose substantially that year whi stocks and bonds declined sharply.
 That posed a conundrum in determining a reasonable hurdle rate.

-The hurdle rate for 2022 v -5%, which represented si nificant outperformance for any strategy.
+The hurdle rate for 2022 w -5%, which represented sinificant outperformance for any strategy.
 Still, 44 of las year's Top 50 funds made money.
 Only three lost mo than -2%.